What is a Subcontractor Agreement?

-- Schedule – key details of the services to be provided by the subcontractor (start date, scope of works , fees, deposit etc)
+- Schedule – key details of the subcontractor’s services (start date, scope of works, fees, deposit, etc.)

 - Engagement, Contractual Relationship and Term – makes it clear that the subcontractor is not an employee, agent or partner, how long they will be engaged

-- Standard of Services – requirement to complete the work to a certain standard
+- Standard of Services – the requirement to complete the work to a certain standard

 - Materials and Labour – subcontractors provide their own materials and labour to complete the contracted tasks